 Houspect provides Handover Inspections and reports for Apartment and Unit owners and investors in South Australia.

-Whether you have purchased off the plan or are buying a new unoccupied apartment or unit, it is without a doubt a sensible step to engage an independent building inspector to carry out an inspection on the final construction and finishes of your unit prior to you moving in.
+Whether you have purchased off the plan or are buying a new unoccupied apartment or unit in Adelaide and surrounds, it is without a doubt a sensible step to engage an independent building inspector to carry out an inspection on the final construction and finishes of your unit prior to you moving in.

 No matter the good reputation of the commercial builder, you are primarily dependent on those who physically worked on the building and on how closely they were supervised on the job as to the condition of the final finish.
 Many owners and investors do not have the skills or knowledge to identify defects or poor workmanship, engaging a third party in this instance, can make the difference between loving your new home or not.